icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

  * `icrc72:subscription:stopped`: Bool; Do you want the subscription started upon registration;
  * `icrc72:subscription:controllers:add` : Array([#Blob(PrincipalAsBlob]); Controllers are only relevant for multi canister round-robin subscriptions where you need an array of handlers.
  * `icrc72:subscription:controllers:remove` : Array([#Blob(PrincipalAsBlob]);

+**Batch Note** - If the client needs more granular control of atomicity they may submit config changes one at a time and react appropriately to failures.
+Implementors MAY implement their own transactional system, but it is not required.
+Implementors MAY restrict config changes to accept only one item at a time.

 ### Statistics